LearningNerd/learningnerd.github.io/_posts/2006-08-29-english-parts-of-speech-nouns-and-pronouns.md

 ---
-layout: post
+layout: article
-title: English Parts of Speech: Nouns and Pronouns
+title: "English Parts of Speech: Nouns and Pronouns"
 date: 2006-08-29 10:00
-author: learningnerd
-comments: true
-categories: [English, Grammar, Language]
+categories: [English]
 permalink: /2006/08/29/english-parts-of-speech-nouns-and-pronouns/
 ---
-<em>Series index: </em><a href="http://learningnerd.wordpress.com/2006/08/28/english-parts-of-speech-overview/"><em>English Parts of Speech Overview</em></a>
+<em>Series index: </em><a href="http://learningnerd.com/2006/08/28/english-parts-of-speech-overview/"><em>English Parts of Speech Overview</em></a>
 <p class="MsoNormal">&nbsp;</p>

 <h2>Nouns</h2>
 We've all heard this before: a noun is a person, place or thing.
 GrammarStation.com's <a target="_blank" href="http://www.grammarstation.com/KnowYourNouns.html">Know Your Nouns</a> page gives grammatical information about (almost) any noun.
 <h3>Case</h3>
 Nouns have three cases: <a target="_blank" href="http://www.thefreedictionary.com/nominative+case" title="Nominative case - TheFreeDictionary.com">nominative</a> (or subjective), <a target="_blank" href="http://www.thefreedictionary.com/objective+case" title="Objective case - TheFreeDictionary.com">objective</a>, and <a target="_blank" href="http://www.thefreedictionary.com/possessive+case" title="Possessive case - TheFreeDictionary.com">possessive</a>.
 For nouns, the nominative and objective cases look the same; grammarians just use them to distinguish a sentence's subject from its object.
-(See <a href="http://learningnerd.wordpress.com/2006/09/10/english-grammar-basic-sentence-elements/">Basic Sentence Elements</a>.)
+(See <a href="http://learningnerd.com/2006/09/10/english-grammar-basic-sentence-elements/">Basic Sentence Elements</a>.)

 For everything you ever wanted to know about the possessive case, see <a target="_blank" href="http://www.bartleby.com/64/82.html">The American Heritage Book of English Usage - Forming Possesives</a>.
 <h3>Gender and Number</h3>